-I am using DigitalOcean for years to host my websites as I am working in a tech company and I find easy to do most of the work myself.
-I like to have a good site that is offering good performances and security, most of the times I wonder how DigitalOcean is comparing with SiteGround from a performance perspective.
+I am using DigitalOcean for years to host my websites as I am working in a tech company and I find it easy to do most of the work myself.
+I like to have a good site that is offering good performance and security, most of the time I wonder how DigitalOcean is compared with SiteGround from a performance perspective.

 What SiteGround Has to Offer